-The consolidated financial statements presented herein are of J.Crew Group, Inc. and its wholly-owned subsidiaries (collectively, the Company or Group), which consist of the accounts of J.Crew Group, Inc. and its wholly-owned subsidiaries, including J.Crew Intermediate LLC (Intermediate) and J.Crew Operating Corp.
-(Operating).
+The consolidated financial statements presented herein are J.Crew Group, Inc. and its wholly-owned subsidiaries (the Company or Group), which consist of the accounts of J.Crew Group, Inc. and its wholly-owned subsidiaries, including J.Crew Intermediate LLC (Intermediate) and Operating.
 Intermediate was formed in March 2003 as a limited liability company.
 Effective May 2003, Group transferred its investment in Operating to Intermediate.